 The broad definition of special health care needs includes those who have or are at increased risk for chronic physical, developmental, behavioral, or emotional conditions and who require health and related services of a type or amount beyond that required by others generally.

-San Juan Public Health CSHCN Clinics are held every other month with various specialists traveling to Blanding from Salt Lake.
-Some of the specialists include: Speech, audio, developmental pediatrician, neurology, genetics, orthopedics, pediatric psychologists, etc.
+San Juan Public Health CSHCN Clinics are held every other month with various specialists traveling to Blanding from Salt Lake City.
+Some of the specialties provided include: speech, audio, developmental pediatrics, neurology, genetics, pediatric psychology, orthopedics, etc.

-An RN case manager helps coordinate appointments, follow-up tests, and arranging other needs.
+A Registered Nurse case manager will help with coordinating appointments, follow-up tests, and arranging other needs.

 There is no fee to qualify.
 Contact San Juan Public Health for a case manager nurse to discuss concerns and schedule an appointment by calling 435-359-0038 during regular business hours.

 For additional information about the Utah CSHCN program visit https://health.utah.gov/cshcn/